16 Aug 16

 Five Ways to Fight Hand-Arm Vibration Syndrome

-Hand-Arm Vibration Syndrome (HAVS) is a permanent and irreversible medical condition in which fingers, hands, and arms lose feeling and/or have continual tremors based on the aftereffects of frequent and prolonged operation of vibrating tools or machinery.
-Extreme cases have results in loss of parts or complete digits.
-Also known as White Finger, NIOSH estimates more than a million workers are potentially exposed to this condition.
+Experts say about two million U.S. workers are exposed to hand-arm vibration on the job and as many as half of them will develop Hand-Arm Vibration Syndrome (HAVS).
+Otherwise known as White Finger, HAVS is a permanent and irreversible medical condition in which fingers, hands and arms lose feeling and/or have continual tremors based on the aftereffects of frequent and prolonged operation of vibrating tools or machinery.
+Extreme cases have results in the loss of parts of or entire digits.

-Fortunately, HAVS is preventable and following these five tips is a good start:
+Fortunately, HAVS is preventable.
+Following these five tips is a good start:

-- Hold tools as loosely as possible and in varying positions.
+- Hold them as loosely as possible and in multiple positions.

-- Ensure that tools are well maintained and inspected regularly.
+- Ensure those tools are well-maintained and inspected regularly.

-- Take 10 minute breaks regularly.
-Short bursts of work are better than long periods of continual work with the tool.
+- Take regular 10-minute breaks.
+Short bursts of work with a vibrating tool are less harmful than long period of continual vibration.

-- Keep yourself warm while at work (especially your hands).
+- Keep yourself (especially your hands) warm at work.

 Other administrative controls include rotating workers to do the task, so no individual worker has prolonged or repeated exposure to the vibration hazard.

 As a last line of defense, employers should provide anti-vibration PPE for their workers as well.
-Specialized products like vibration-reducing work gloves that meet the requirements of the ANSI S2.73/ISO 10819 standard and feature a gel palm that reduces vibration and dampens shock and impact can further reduce the negative effects of vibration on workers.
+Specialized products like anti-vibration work gloves that meet the requirements of the latest ANSI S2.73/ISO 10819 standard and feature padded palm technology that both reduces vibration and dampens shock and impact can further reduce the negative effects of vibration hazards on workers.

-Employing the tips above combined with regular worker rotation and the use of anti-vibration PPE will ensure that you’re doing your part to prevent HAVS on your jobsite.
-Hopefully, the improvement will be enough to make you say, “Holy cow!”
+Employing the above tips combined with regular worker rotation and use of anti-vibration PPE will ensure you’re doing your part to prevent HAVS on your jobsite.